Table Of Contents

 Point 3: Experience – in-house vs agency

 Not all experiences are equal.
 Check if the PPC expert has a solid background on both the agency side and in-house.
 Why?
-Because these two different experiences give very different perspectives to the PPC expert.
-While in-house, the professional is called to solve all types of problems (and even work on non-related tasks) in an agency, the PPC freelancer has to be up to speed all the time, juggling different accounts, in different verticals, with tight deadlines.
-This can tell much (but not everything) about the PPC freelancer.
+These two experiences give the PPC expert very different perspectives.
+While in-house, the professional is called upon to solve all types of problems (and even work on unrelated tasks) within an agency, the PPC freelancer has to be up to speed all the time, juggling different accounts across different verticals with tight deadlines.
+This can tell you a lot (but not everything) about the PPC freelancer.
 Moreover, it’s also important that the expert has experience working with other agencies.

 Point 4: How they charge